Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 2.2.
 Write a program that subtracts two integers
 2.3.
 Write a program that read two integers and display product 2.4.
-Write a program that read two integers and divide them
+Write a program that read two integers and divide them 2.5.
+Write a program that read two floating point numbers and divide them 2.6.
+Write a program that read two integer and display remainder

+2.7.